IDCI-Consulting/HelloWorldBundle/templates/contents/courses/wordpress_en.md

  - What is a CMS ?
  - Some CMS
  - Why choose WordPress as a CMS ?
- - WordPress's installation and configuration
+ - WordPress installation and configuration
- - WordPress's database
+ - WordPress database
- - The codex, WordPress's bible
+ - The codex, WordPress bible

 {day2}